swarnpriya/eBPF_notes/Plan.md

         | _   := ff

          ```
-- JMP64_X, Call, Exit : No meaningful check
+- JMP64_X : No meaningful check
+- No helped function check
+- Basically it boils down to formally verfying the current BPF verifier using formal method techniques.
+     - This helped them to find some error in the verifier like semantical error in the operators and not capturing relations between regsiters.

 ## Approach 2:
 ### Bisimulation mechanism: